Get in the

 Read all of the steps before starting.

-Choose the Happy Ghosts or Mad Ghosts or Ghostly Ghosts patterns if you are printing to paper, then follow the instructions for paper ghosts.
-Any of the patterns can be printed to cardstock.
+If you are printing on paper, use any pattern except Two Ghosts and then follow the instructions for paper ghosts.
+All of the patterns can be printed on cardstock.

 The happy and mad ghosts are simpler to cut than the ghostly ghosts, so keep that in mind when selecting a pattern to print.
-Also, the ghostly ghost comes in white, bluish and green patterns.
-If you want other colors of any of the ghosts, print the B&W patterns to colored paper or color them with crayons or markers.
+Also, the ghostly ghost pattern comes in white, bluish and green.
+If you want any of the ghosts in other colors, print the black & white patterns on colored paper, or color them with crayons or markers.
+For the most creativity, use either the Plain Ghosts or Plain Ghostly Ghosts patterns—both are blank and ready for you to draw a scary (or funny) face!

 Patterns are Adobe PDF files.
 The Adobe Reader is available for free.